 But for a non-Spaniard, it might take some time to get used to the ritual of ordering it.

+My favorite?
 A no-frills black coffee with hot milk (vegan) served in a beer glass.
-Why is a beer glass?
-Well, why not?
+Why in a beer glass?
+And why not?
 That is one of the Spanish traditions that I love!